 One of my favorite things to do on vacation is to go grocery shopping.
 At home, grocery shopping can be a chore.
 On vacation, it's a chance to get a peek at how people live in another place and immerse myself in the local food culture.
 I spent hours in grocery stores during our two-week trip to Germany and sought them out in every port on our Norwegian cruise.
 In London, I walked to Sainsbury's each morning to buy breakfast pastries and wander the aisles.
-Even a tipsy grocery store run on our getaway to Arizona included browsing through a selection of Mexican candy.
+Even our getaway to Arizona included browsing through a selection of Mexican candy.

 Whether you're wondering how to navigate a Hawaiian grocery store as a tourist or you're hoping to save some money in your vacation budget, here's a guide to grocery shopping in Hawaii.